FAQs for applicants

 The grant covers:

-- Economy return flights to the UK.
+- Economy class return travel to your destination countries.

 - Internal travel in your destination countries.

 - Food and accommodation for the duration of your travels.